gzt5142/gzt5142/GitFlow.md

   branch test
   branch dev
   checkout dev
-  commit id: "default" tag: "Default Branch"
+  commit id: "default"
 ```
 The default branch is `dev`.
 You should plan to do all of your work off of it.
 The `master` branch is protected, meaning that if you
 work from it, you won't be able to merge your changes back into it without a lot of drama.
-Work from `dev':
+Work from `dev`.
+Since that is the
+default branch, when you clone, it should be your only option:
 ```
 > git branch
 * dev